jdforrester/mediawiki-extensions-TemplateData/Specification.md

 Label of this parameter.

-Clients should use this when referring to a parameter in the interface for users.
-Authors are recommended to provide unique labels for each parameter.
+Clients SHOULD use this when referring to a parameter in the interface for users.
+Authors are RECOMMENDED to provide unique labels for each parameter.

 #### 3.2.2 `required`
 * Optional